Bukovski/vue2-tasks-example/README.md

 ### 2. Work with forms

-1. `guest-form`
+1. guest-form
 * Fill in the form.
-* When the "Guests" button is clicked, an empty field is added to enter the guest.
+* When the `Guests` button is clicked, an empty field is added to enter the guest.
 * By double-clicking on the Guest field, it is deleted.
-* After clicking the "Send Data" button, hide the form and show the completed table with data from the form
+* After clicking the `Send Data` button, hide the form and show the completed table with data from the form
+* All empty Guest fields are removed from the list after submitting the form

 ![guest-from](./preview-image/4.guest-from.jpg)
 ![result-guest-form](./preview-image/5.result-guest-form.jpg)